cosmos/ibc-e2e-docs-example/demo/cosmos-evm/docs/walkthrough-chains.md

 | [`tokenfactory`](https://github.com/cosmos/ibc-go/tree/prototype-ift-tokenfactory/modules/apps/prototypes/tokenfactory) | `ibc-go/v11` | Permissionless `factory/<creator>/<subdenom>` token creation with admin-gated mint and burn |
 | [`ift`](https://github.com/cosmos/ibc-go/tree/prototype-ift-tokenfactory/modules/apps/prototypes/ift) | `ibc-go/v11` | The IFT bridge module — pairs a tokenfactory denom with a counterparty IFT contract and handles cross-chain burn/mint |

-> **Note:** The `tokenfactory` and `ift` Cosmos modules are reference implementations and should be tested throughly before integrating into production.
+> **Note:** The `tokenfactory` and `ift` Cosmos modules are reference implementations and should be tested thoroughly before integrating into production.
 The IFT Solidity contracts on the EVM side are enterprise-ready.

 ### EVM: Hyperledger Besu